apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\surveillance.jpg">

-### But what exactly is a "Chilling Effect"?
+### But what exactly is a "Chilling Effect" ?
+Wikipedia defines it as:

+---

-Wikipedia defines it as: "In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"
+"In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"

+---

 ### How can we test for the existence of this chilling effect?